100% Satisfaction Guarantee

-An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014
+An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 Origins Available: Dutch

 Spelling variations of this family name include: Noble, Nobel, Nobille, Norbell, MacNoble, Nobill, Nobil, Nobelle, Noeble, Nobile, Nobels, Nobells, McNoble and many more.

 This web page shows only a small excerpt of our Noble research.
-Another 307 words (22 lines of text) covering the years 1296 and 1337 are included under the topic Early Noble History in all our PDF Extended History products.
+Another 307 words (22 lines of text) covering the years 1296 and 1337 are included under the topic Early Noble History in all our PDF Extended History products

 More information is included under the topic Early Noble Notables in all our PDF Extended History products

 , but this topic is not covered in this excerpt.
 Another 125 words (9 lines of text) about their life in Ireland

 Some of the first settlers of this family name were: